Israel backs Hungary, says financier Soros is a threat

 Hungary has held discussions with Israel about purchasing security fences to keep migrants out, while Israel has sought better ties with countries that it hopes will take its side in any EU discussions where Israel is criticized.

-(Additional reporting by Marton Dunai in Budapest; Writing by Luke Baker; editing by Ralph Boulton)
+Additional reporting by Marton Dunai in Budapest; Writing by Luke Baker; editing by Ralph Boulton